Innovation — Page 7

 Growth projects valued at almost $200 million are under way in Alabama’s bioscience sector, setting the stage for robust new research grants and the recruitment of additional scientists to conduct cutting-edge projects.
 The growth spurt will build on investment projects announced by life science companies in the state that totaled $230 million since the beginning […]

-In celebration of National Drive Electric Week, Drive Electric Alabama is hosting four statewide showcases this month.
-During the events, which are free of charge and open to the public, EVs will be on display and owners of the vehicles will be on hand to answer questions regarding the cars.
-“A large percentage of Alabamians […]
+In celebration of National Drive Electric Week, Drive Electric Alabama has announced that it will be hosting four statewide showcases beginning September 22.
+During the events, which are free of charge and open to the public, EV's will be on display and owners will be on hand to answer questions regarding the cars.

 UA to develop fastest computing system in state